tkmct/yarouter/README.md

 - [ ] Transition Mode
 - [ ] Testing
 - [ ] code splitting
-- [ ] transition state for lazy loaded rotue
+- [ ] transition state for lazy loaded route
 - [ ] Server side rendering

 ## How to use